molecule/molecule.github.io/_post/natural-fabric-dye.md

 - Let cool in the bath for 20 minutes.
 - Remove the fibre from the mordant bath.
 Allow to hang evenly over a non-reactive rod (stainless steel, plastic) until it stops dripping.
 Rotate the yarn or fabric frequently so the alum is evenly distributed.
 - Store the yarn or cloth in a damp white cloth for 24-48 hours.
 Keep it damp during this entire period if proceeding to dyeing.
 If you are going to store the fibre longer, then it needs to dry completely and then be stored in a dark place.

+#### 4.5 Mordanting Cotton
+You can mordant cotton with alum in a 3-step process that also includes soda ash and a tannic acid [36].
+Salt and vinegar may also be used as fixatives [37].
+Be sure to neutralize before dyeing, to make sure you don't mess up your dye bath [38].
+Maiwa recommends a 2-step process w/ tannin first and alum second.
+For cochineal dyeing, Maiwa recommends: tannin at 8% WOF and then alum at 15%, or alum acetate at 8%.
+[16].

 ### 5. Dyes